RIVER CITY CHURCH

 • We don’t expect you to sing along with the songs when you first visit, but you’re welcome to if you’d like.

-• Feel free to show up a little early, because we have fresh-roasted coffee, tea, and other drinks, and locally baked goods available.
+• Feel free to show up a little early, because we have fresh-roasted coffee, tea, and other refreshments available.

-• At 9:30, we’ll start with a few songs, a scripture reading, and children’s story-time, followed by a 30-40 minute sermon from the Bible.
+• At 10:ooam, we’ll start with a few songs, a scripture reading, a time of prayer, followed by a 30-40 minute sermon from the Bible.

 • We practice open communion (The Lord’s Supper) on a monthly basis, which means if you’ve made a public profession of faith in Jesus Christ alone for salvation, you’re welcome to participate with us regardless of what church you call home.